-Click image for more details, click here for larger version.
+Click image for more details, or click here for larger version.

-(2) Number based on the NASA Kepler exoplanet candidates waiting for confirmation (some already confirmed).(3) Confirmed and unconfirmed exoplanets are those listed by the Extrasolar Planets Encyclopedia plus any recent corrections.
+(2) Numbers based on the NASA Kepler Candidates waiting for confirmation, but some already confirmed.(3) Confirmed planets listed by the Extrasolar Planets Encyclopedia plus any recent corrections.

-(4) Most of NASA Kepler Candidates are unconfirmed exoplanets.
+(4) Most of NASA Kepler Candidates are still unconfirmed exoplanets.